Podcastindex-org/podcast-namespace/chapters/jsonChapters.md

 There is only one required attribute:

- - `startTime` (required - float) The time, expressed in seconds with float precision for fractions of a second.
+ - `startTime` (required - float) The starting time of the chapter, expressed in seconds with float precision for fractions of a second.

 #### Optional Attributes: